HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Part 2 slides for Counting and Discrete Probability.md

 ---

 ##  Conditional Probability
-" the **conditional probability** of two rolls being divisible by three given that the first roll is 2"
+"the **conditional probability** of two rolls being divisible by three given that the first roll is 2"

 ---